turnersr/parallel-statistics/README.md

 # parallel-statistics
-Single-pass, parallel statistics algorithms for mean, variance, and standard deviation
+Single-pass, parallel statistics algorithms for mean, variance, and standard deviation.
+See the rs.py file for example usage.